Lady Shiva: Post-Crisis on Infinite Earths

 Following the Crisis on Infinite Earths storyline in 1985, aspects of Shiva's past was revealed and her history changed over time.
 Part of her origin first revealed she was raised in an unknown village in China (whose location and inhabitants remain purposely secretive) under the guidance of a cruel and strict woman only known as "Mother", with it unknown if she was simply her guardian or her true biological mother.
 The woman cruelly raised young Sandra as a fighter her with "Shiva" moniker, granted to the appointed guardian of the village.
 Shiva would also be known to reside in Detroit although the exact reason remain unknown.
 In Detroit, she and her older sister Carolyn, practiced martial arts and the pair later became sensationalist martial artist duo with a deep bond although Sandra often held back against her older sister.
-Their skills are noticed by David Cain, a trainer for the League of Assassin who becomes enamored with Sandra, believing her a kindred spirit and capable of producing a child suited for the role of Ra's al Ghul's bodyguard as well as his successor and assistant due to her high fighting abilities.
-She is later joins the League of Assassins.
+Their skills are noticed by David Cain, a trainer for the League of Assassins who becomes enamored with Sandra, believing her a kindred spirit and capable of producing a child suited for the role of Ra's al Ghul's bodyguard as well as his successor and assistant due to her high fighting abilities.
+She later joins the League of Assassins.

-During her assassin training, David murders Carolyn and in response, Sandra confronts him but is outsmarted and beaten by him.
-He allows her to live but only if she conceived a child with him, subsequentially allowing him to rape her.
-While she recounts later she allowed David Cain to live due to having inspired her and shown how Carolyn held her back in her abilities and claimed she was only previously driven by "petty revenge", Sandra's true desire for revenge drove her to greater heights of martial artistry and she eventually gives birth to future martial arts prodigy and hero, Cassandra Cain.
+During her assassin training, David Cain murders Carolyn.
+Sandra confronts him, but is outsmarted and beaten by him.
+He allows her to live, but only if she conceives a child with him, thus he rapes her.
+Sandra later recounts allowing David to live because he showed her how Carolyn had held her back and that she had only been driven by "petty revenge".
+However, Sandra's true desire for revenge drove her to greater heights of martial artistry and she gives birth to future martial arts prodigy and hero, Cassandra Cain.